 ZAHRA NOORBAKHSH is a writer, performer and stand up comedian.
 The New Yorker magazine dubbed her one-woman show, “All Atheists Are Muslim” a highlight of the Int’l NYC Fringe Theater Festival, the largest multi-arts festival in North America.
 Her performances have sold-out theaters in New York, Los Angeles and San Francisco.
 Zahra is a contributor to the groundbreaking, NY Times featured anthology, “Love Inshallah: The Secret Love Lives of American Muslim Women” featuring her piece, “The Birds, The Bees—and My Hole.”
 ZahraComedy.com

-PETER ORNER is the author of Esther Stories and the forthcoming novel The Second Coming of Mavala Shikongo.
+PETER ORNER is the author of Esther Stories and the novels The Second Coming of Mavala Shikongo and Love and Shame and Love.
 His work has appeared in the Atlantic Monthly, Best American Stories, The Paris Review, McSweeney’s, Bomb, The Southern Review, and other publications.
 Esther Stories was named a New York Times Notable book, and was named a top five book of the year by National Public Radio’s All Things Considered.
 He has been been awarded a Guggenheim Fellowship, a Pushcart Prize, the Goldberg Award from the National Foundation of Jewish Culture, and the Rome Prize from the American Academy of Arts and Letters.
 He is on the M.F.A. faculty at San Francisco State University.

 SUSANNE PARI is the author of The Fortune Catcher, a novel of a young woman—American and Iranian, Jewish and Muslim—caught in the aftermath of the 1979 Islamic Revolution.
 She writes and speaks on issues of immigration, religious fundamentalism, women’s rights, and what she thinks it means to be an American.
 Her work appears in The New York Times Sunday Magazine, The Christian Science Monitor, The Boston Globe, The San Francisco Chronicle, and NPR’s All Things Considered.
 She was Program Director for Book Group Expo, is a member of the National Book Critics Circle, and judges for The California Center for the Book.